 Debra Minkoff joined the faculty of Barnard in 2005, after teaching at the University of Washington, Seattle.
 She served as chair of the Barnard sociology department for more than a decade and was Dean for Faculty Diversity and Development from 2013-2018.
 She also taught at Yale University and held visiting positions at the University of Munich and the Humboldt University of Berlin while on a Fulbright Fellowship.

 Professor Minkoff’s work focuses on the organizational dimensions of social movements and political activism in the U.S. Her earlier research traces the civil rights and feminist movements, developing a new approach that emphasizes the ecology of national political and civic organizations.
 She has written on such topics as the structure of protest cycles in the U.S., organizational change and failure among national political organizations, and the role of national social movements in American civil society.
 More recently her research has investigated such questions as how participation in civic and political associations influences involvement in protest, the ways that funding by elite foundations shapes the field of organizations seeking to consolidate the gains of the feminist and civil rights movements, and how much variety exists in the organizational models available for citizen advocacy at the national level in the U.S. She has also contributed to a study of local immigrant associations in Amsterdam.

 Professor Minkoff's 2016 article with Floris Vermeulen and Tom van der Meer on “The Local Embedding of Community-Based Organizations” received the 2017 Nonprofit and Voluntary Sector Quarterly Best Article Award.
-Her paper on "Conceptualizing Political Opportunity" (with D. S. Meyer) received the 2005 Best Published Article Award from the American Sociological Association Section on Collective Behavior and Social Movements.
+Her paper on "Conceptualizing Political Opportunity" (with David S. Meyer) received the 2005 Best Published Article Award from the American Sociological Association Section on Collective Behavior and Social Movements.

-"Structure and Strategy: Organizational Diversity in the U.S. Advocacy Sector" (with S. Aisenbrey and J. Agnone), Social Problems (Forthcoming)
+"Structure and Strategy: Organizational Diversity in the U.S. Advocacy Sector" (with S. Aisenbrey and J. Agnone), Social Problems (2008).

 "Conceptualizing Political Opportunity" (with D. S. Meyer), Social Forces 82 (June 2004)